Alexhuszagh/rust-lexical/README.md

 To ensure the safety when bounds checking is disabled, we extensively fuzz the all numeric conversion routines.
 See the [Safety](#safety) section below for more information.

 Lexical also places a heavy focus on code bloat: with algorithms both optimized for performance and size.
 By default, this focuses on performance, however, using the `compact` feature, you can also opt-in to reduced code size at the cost of performance.
-The compact algorithms minimize the use of pre-computed tables and other optimizations at the cost of performance.
+The compact algorithms minimize the use of pre-computed tables and other optimizations at a major cost to performance.

 ## Customization